Understanding Your Heat Pump System

 3. The number and location of windows

-The location of your windows can greatly affect HVAC efficiency due to the amount of heat they let in.
+The location of your windows can significantly affect HVAC efficiency due to the amount of heat they let in.
 The most efficient placement allows your windows to let in solar heat in cooler months and minimize it in warmer months.
-Due to the sun’s positioning throughout the day, southern facing windows allow more heat into the home, while northern facing window let in the least amount.
-If your property has large, south-facing windows, your heat pump may need to use more energy when cooling.
-Properly placed windows will cut your HVAC system some slack, and reduce the amount of energy needed to heat and cool your home.
+Due to the sun’s positioning throughout the day, southern-facing windows allow more heat into the home, while northern-facing windows let in the least amount.
+If your property has large, south-facing windows, your heat pump may need to use more power when cooling.
+Properly placed windows will cut your HVAC system some slack, and reduce the amount of energy required to heat and cool your home.

 4. How much air infiltration occurs

 Air infiltration is one of the most challenging factors to determine, as it is usually more of an estimate.
-Is your house noticeably cooler on a windy day rather than a calm day?
-Are there drafts present in specific areas of your home?
-If your home lets in a significant amount of air flow from outside, you may need a larger HVAC system.
+Is your house noticeably cooler on a windy day than on a calm day?
+Are there drafts in specific areas of your home?
+If your home lets in a significant amount of air from outside, you may need a larger HVAC system.

 5. How much insulation the home has- whether it meets the region’s efficiency rating